beinnlora/ClayControl/README.md

 Gives the option of transferring trap sequence save files between controllers.
 ## Radio Control.
 Option to trigger radio trap releases, negating the need for physical connection to each trap.
+## Enclosure
+A suitable box, e.g. 200x100x100 IP68 box with cable glands going out to your

     Copyright (C) 2016 2017 2018 Stephen Wilson